licesma/Practice-problems/README.md

-# Leetcode problems just for the fun of it.
+# Leetcode problems, just for the fun of it.